Published Date: 05/16/20

 While it’s true expectations of kindergarteners have changed over the years, learning to read is a milestone all children will hit at different times and at this age, please don’t stress about it.
-Your child will learn at her or his own pace and will learn.
+Your child will learn at her or his own pace and absolutely will learn.
 We’ve reviewed dozens of kindergarten report cards and they all have a strong focus on social and emotional skills because without them, children cannot learn in a group setting.

 That said, working on preliteracy skills and literacy skills is important and fun.
 Reading to your children is the obvious way of working on these skills, but while you’re reading, talk about the book.
 Ask why a character feels the way she or he does, and talk about the words in the book.
 Talk about alliterations and onomatopoeias.
 Talk about different phonetic concepts - how i-n-g always sounds the same, that ph sounds like f along, and other letter combinations, and reading context, like when bow sounds like a bow in your hair and when it sounds like an actor taking a bow.
 Ask questions about the book once it’s done to help with reading comprehension and about the book’s illustrations.
 What do you think they used to draw the pictures?
 Are the colors bright or dull?
 How do they make you feel?
 Talk about soft cover books versus hard cover, different types of binding, and the way different book pages feel.
 The objective isn’t to have your child memorize book binding techniques, but to think about how things are made and be forever curious.

 Recently, while reading together, I asked my daughter if she knew what the spine of the book was called.
 She didn't, and when I told her, I said that she has a spine too.
 That lead down a path of talking about animals and from there, vertebrates vs invertebrates.
 We veered off our reading course for ten minutes, but that's okay.
-It introduced her to a new concept and got her thinking of the purpose of a backbone in different contexts.
+It introduced her to a new concept and got her thinking about the purpose of a backbone in different contexts.

 If your child says, “Just read the story,” and doesn't want to talk about things some days, respect that and just read.
 Reading to children is the one of the most important factors in predicting future literacy skills.